jh3nd3rs0n/jargyle/src/site/markdown/userguide/client-configuration.md

 -   The SOCKS server accepts DTLS connections.

-By default DTLS for UDP traffic between the client and the SOCKS server is disabled.
+By default, DTLS for UDP traffic between the client and the SOCKS server is disabled.
 To enable DTLS for UDP traffic between the client and the SOCKS server, you will need to have the property `socksClient.dtls.enabled` set to `true`.
 In addition, you will need to have the property